How I Coped with Wearing Colostomy Bags and Managing a Stoma

-I barely ate any food, hoping that eating much less will ensure the stoma bag is filled with little stool as possible, but that wasn’t so wise because I had to eat well.
+I barely ate any food, hoping that eating much less will ensure the stoma bag is filled with as little waste as is possible, but that wasn’t so wise because I had to eat well.
 I was just out of the hospital and needed to build up my body mass, strength and stamina plus I needed to put on some weight.
 I had lost about 10 kilos.

 I bought a and ate mostly blended foods for breakfast and dinner which consisted of fruits, vegetables, and nut mixes.
 But I soon stuck to a simple diet eating most foods I love but in moderation.
 I was bent on ensuring that waste was expelled with ease and at a reduced amount.
 Vitamix food blender

-I had to modify the way I dressed and that certainly bothered me a bit.
-I stored away my tight fitting clothes (I’m a body-con outfit fan) and opted for looser fitting apparel, especially loose around the waist.
+I had to modify the way I dressed and that certainly bothered me a lot.
+I stored away my tight-fitting clothes (a body-con outfit fan) and opted for looser fitting apparel, especially those that are a bit loose around the waist.

-It wasn’t easy for me to sleep soundly at first and there was the horrible thought that lying on my stomach might burst my bag and splatter its contents all over my sheets.
-I had to learn to sleep on my side and eventually inculcated that way of sleeping within a few days of my arrival at home.
+I couldn’t sleep soundly the first few days because there was the horrible thought that lying on my stomach might burst my bag and splatter its contents all over my sheets.
+I had to learn to sleep on my side and I eventually inculcated that way of sleeping within a few days of my arrival at home.

 At the hospital, it was a different 'kettle of fish'.
 There were always nurses around to help you out of nasty situations that may occur.

-When you are in bed with your partner, the last thing you wish to happen is a burst or leaking bag whilst asleep.
+When you are in bed with your partner, the last thing you wish to happen is a burst or leaking bag whilst being fast asleep.

 4. Partying and Socialising

-My first outing was (funny enough) a dinner at a restaurant, just a couple of weeks out of the hospital.
-The food looked really good, but I barely ate for fear of the farty gas noises that always came on unexpectedly.
+My first outing was funny enough dinner at a restaurant and this was just a couple of weeks out of the hospital.
+The food looked really good, but I barely ate for the fear of those ‘farty gas’ sounds that always came on unexpectedly.

-Another fear I had on that day was the fear of my colostomy bag filling up rapidly (this always happened after a meal) or some leakage.
-It wasn’t an easy outing at the time though I was all smiles and cheery and 99% of the invited guests never knew a thing about my condition.
+I feared my colostomy bag may fill up rapidly (this always happens after a meal), I may have some leakage.
+It wasn’t an easy outing at the time and although I was all smiles and cheery, 99% of the invited guests never knew a thing about my condition.

 My next outing was a party, and I mean a disco party where we practically danced all night long.
-I was a bit apprehensive about attending, but I'm quite brave and strong enough to face major challenges.
-I decided to face this one too.
+I was a bit apprehensive about attending, but I'm quite brave and strong enough to face major challenges, so, I decided to face this one too.